wizmo2/squeezelite-esp32/README.md

 - cs (SPI): gpio used for Chip Select
 - speed (SPI): speed of the SPI bus for that device (in Hz)
 - base: GPIO numbering offset to use everywhere else (default 40 on esp32 and 48 on esp32-s3)
-- count: number of GPIO of expander (default 16 - might be obsolted if model if sufficient to decide)
+- count: number of GPIO of expander (default 16 - might be obsoleted if model if sufficient to decide)
 - intr: real GPIO to use as interrupt.

 Note that PWM ("led_brightness" below) is not supported for expanded GPIOs and they cannot be used for high speed or precise timing signals like CS, D/C, Reset and Ready.
 Buttons, rotary encoder, amplifier control and power are supported.
 Depending on the actual chipset, pullup or pulldown might be supported so you might have to add external resistors (only MCP23x17 does pullup).
 The pca8575 is not a great chip, it generate a fair bit of spurious interrupts when used for GPIO out.
 When using a SPI expander, the bus must be configured using shared [SPI](#SPI) bus